mantra-inc/open-mantra-dataset/README.md

-# Mantra5 dataset
+# OpenMantra dataset
-Mantra5 dataset is a evaluation dataset for machine translation of manga.
+OpenMantra dataset is a evaluation dataset for machine translation of manga.
 The dataset comprised of five Japanese manga series across different genres, including fantasy, romance, battle, mystery, and slice of life.
 Original Japanese texts are translated into English and Chinese by professional translator.